raiyan1102006/ChiMerge/README.md

 Many classification algorithms require that the training data contain only discrete attributes.
 To use such an algorithm when there are numeric attributes, all numeric values must first be converted into discrete values---a process called discretization.
 This is my implementation of ChiMerge [1], a general, robust algorithm that uses the x2 statistic to discretize (quantize) numeric attributes.

 ## What's in this Repository
-This repository contains the iris dataset that I've used to test the ChiMerge algorithm, and the python code of the algorithm.
+This repository contains the iris dataset that I've used to test the ChiMerge algorithm, and the python code file.

 ## Installation and Usage
 I have used Python 3.6.3 to develop and test the code, and have used only popular libraries such as numpy, pandas and math.